stevenjmesser/visitmy.website/_posts/2024-03-15-the-bendigeidfran.md

 It bakes outcomes and positive impact for users into our model.
 And it feeds into a collective understanding of how progress is made, showing how we all contribute to (and are accountable for) achieving these outcomes for users.

 It feels like the right sort of framework for our current challenge: growing and scaling the platform.
 But we’ll see.
+There is still some discovery-type activity to do – because the platform is yet to hit product-market fit, in my opinion – which doesn’t fit the framework except at the initiative level.
+As I've said [previously]({% post_url 2019-02-21-how-we-use-okrs-gov-uk %}), the only key result to come from discoveries is knowing what to do next.

 ## Be the bridge